 The nasal “dorsum” is the bone-and-cartilage structure that connects your nose to your face.
 Most of us refer to it as the “bridge” of our nose.
 The dorsum can develop humps for several reasons.

-Some people inherit dorsal humps genetically — meaning they’re born with a tendency to develop a bump in their nose.
+Some people inherit dorsal humps genetically.
+This means they’re born with a tendency to develop a bump in their nose because of the nose’s structure.

-Dorsal humps that are inherited genetically don’t always appear in childhood, but they may appear during puberty when the nose is still developing.
+Dorsal humps that result from genetics don’t always appear in childhood, but they may appear during puberty when the nose is still developing.

 Trauma or injury